Options for write_term

 Guidelines for adding options

 The functionality of write_term overlaps with the functionality of format/printf.
 Trying to support all format/printf functionality in write_term may lead to a confusing proliferation of options, and multiple ways of doing the same thing.
 This might be kept in check by considering that * format/printf is about embedding one (or multiple) small (often atomic) Prolog terms into a printed text string.
-The focus is on how each embedded term is laid out individually. * write_term is about printing a single (possibly complex) Prolog term.
+The focus is on how each embedded term is laid out individually.
+The reader is probably a human end user unfamiliar with Prolog terms. * write_term is about printing a single (possibly complex) Prolog term.
 The focus is on globally controlling the layout of a unknown number of subterms of varying types.
+The reader is probably a programmer or program familiar with Prolog terms.

 Whole term layout